7 Jazz and Blues Licks over a Dominant 7 chord

 Wrapping up

-Learning these 7 jazz and blues style licks over a dominant chord will help you learn music vocabulary.
+Learning these 7 jazz and blues style licks over a dominant chord will help you expand your music vocabulary.
 They can help you understand how musical phrases are created by using chord tones, scale notes, arpeggios, chromatic, approach notes, etc…

 Since we only focused on playing over one dominant chord, I recommend trying to transpose these melodies over different dominant chords.
 This will not only help you retain the sound of each phrase in your ears but also challenge you to find different ways of playing the notes on your instrument.

-If you liked this material, you might also be interested in this post on 9 ways to make your melody lines sound jazzy.
+If you liked this material, you might also be interested in these 9 ways to make your melody lines sound jazzy or how to play Barry Harris’ Major 6th diminished scale on guitar.

 Leave a Comment